andrewprayle/andrewprayle.github.io/README.md

 Antibiotic strategies for eradicating Pseudomonas aeruginosa in people with cystic fibrosis (status: evidence map completed and available online).
 Click [here](/2024_pseudomonas_eradication_evidence_map.html) for the Pseudomonal eradication therapy evidence map.

-Antifungal therapies for allergic bronchopulmonary aspergillosis in people with cystic fibrosis (review updated, no evidence map yet)
+Antifungal therapies for allergic bronchopulmonary aspergillosis in people with cystic fibrosis (status: review updated, no evidence map in preparation)

-Interventions for the eradication of methicillin-resistant Staphylococcus aureus (MRSA) in people with cystic fibrosis (evidence map completed and available online).
+Interventions for the eradication of methicillin-resistant Staphylococcus aureus (MRSA) in people with cystic fibrosis (status: evidence map completed and available online).
 Click [here](/2024_MRSA_evidence_map.html) for the MRSA evidence map.

-Intravenous antibiotics for pulmonary exacerbations in people with cystic fibrosis (review updated, no evidence map yet)
+Intravenous antibiotics for pulmonary exacerbations in people with cystic fibrosis (status:review updated, no evidence map yet)

 Macrolide antibiotics for cystic fibrosis (status: evidence map completed and available online).
 Click [here](/2024_macrolide_evidence_map.html) for the macrolide evidence map.

 ### Infection prevention and control: